Moxy Times Square

-Located in Hudson Square, an area of west Soho, Hotel Hugo's sophisticated rooftop lounge, Bar Hugo, features sweeping views of the Hudson River and the lights of downtown Manhattan.
+Located in Hudson Square, an area of west Soho, Hotel Hugo’s cantina-style rooftop lounge Azul features a Cuban vibe, along with sweeping views of the Hudson River and the lights of downtown Manhattan.

 Conrad New York